Subscribe to stay updated

-Below, you can see how shoe brand Saucony used a blank white canvas as the centre point of a competition.
+Below, you can see how the shoe brand Saucony used a blank white canvas as the centre point of a competition.

 Click here to see how Saucony used product packaging to engage artists within their fanbase.

-This concept from Saucony is a great example of tying innovative product packaging box design in with marketing.
+This concept from Saucony is a great example of tying innovative packaging box design in with marketing.